abhimvp/Strides/README.md

     - Tailwind CSS Official Documentation: The docs have an amazing search feature.
 If you search for "margin" or "color," it will take you right to the page showing all the available classes.
 It's your ultimate reference.
       <https://tailwindcss.com/docs>
     - Tailwind CSS IntelliSense Extension for VS Code: This is a must-have.
 When you install this extension, it will autocomplete class names for you and, more importantly, when you hover your mouse over a class name in your code, it will show you the exact CSS it produces!

+- **What `StrictMode` Does in Development**:
+  - To help you find potential problems in your code, StrictMode will intentionally run certain functions twice.
+This includes the useEffect hook.
+  - So, here's what happens:
+    - Your Dashboard component mounts for the first time.
+    - StrictMode immediately unmounts it and then remounts it.
+    - This causes the useEffect hook (which contains your fetchUserTasks API call) to run twice.
+  - Is This a Problem?
+    - No, it is not.
+This double-rendering behavior only happens in development mode.
+    - When you build your app for production, StrictMode is disabled, and the useEffect hook will only run once as you would normally expect.
+    - It's a development-only tool to help you write better, more resilient code.

 ## Backend